About Your Endoscopic Submucosal Dissection (ESD) with a Colonoscopy or Sigmoidoscopy

 • Follow a full liquid diet, including:

-• Yogurt (without any pieces of fruit)
+• Yogurt without any pieces of fruit.

-• Fruit juices without pulp
+• Fruit juices without pulp.

-• Soda
+• Soda.

-• Broth or strained cream soups
+• Broth or strained cream soups.

-• Nutritional supplements such as Ensure® or Boost®
+• Nutritional supplements such as Ensure® or Boost®.

-• Ice cream and fruit ices (without any pieces of fruit)
+• Ice cream and fruit ices without any pieces of fruit.

-Prepare your MiraLAX bowel preparation
+Get your MiraLAX bowel prep ready

 On the morning of the day before your procedure, mix all 238 grams of the MiraLAX powder with 64 ounces of a room temperature clear liquid until the MiraLAX powder dissolves.
 Once the MiraLAX is dissolved, you can put the mixture in the refrigerator.
 Many people find it tastes better chilled.